Aether-FGFS/Bombable-Objects/README.md

  Beware !!!
 Some AI objects may shoot AA guns at you.

- You can find WWII Historic scenario and Vietnam War scenario for Multiplayer use under AI folder.
+ Under AI folder, You can find WWII Historic scenario and Vietnam War scenario for Multiplayer use.
-  After installation run it as AI Scenario , to get targets at same location as your friends.
-Info is included in description.
+  After installation run it as AI Scenario to get targets at same location as your friends over Multiplayer.
+Info is included in Scenario.xml.

  Remember that war is disaster for regular people and soldiers.